walnutown/CodingInTheDeep/KnowledgeBase/root.md

       * there're numerous headers defiend by the Http specification
     * Response Status Code (200/400/500, etc)
     * Response headers: to deal with cache and performance of the web
+* State and Security
+    * HTTP is a stateless protocol, how to maintain states on the website?
+    * Cookie: HTTP State Management Mechanism
+      * identify user
+      * track user requests
+      * cookie only stores a unique user identifier, the user information is stored on the server, not in cookies
+      * the UID should be encrypted to avoid security concerns
+      * Flags: **HttpOnly**
+      * types: Session cookies (exist for a single user); Persistent cookies (needs an **Expires** value)
+    * Set-Cookie:
+      * name-value pairs
+      * size limitation: 4KB
+      * Path & Domain: controls the scope using domain and path attritbutes
+        * domain: allows a cookie to span sub-domains (e.g., domain: server.com, sub-domain: pic.server.com, file.server.com, etc.)
+        * path: restrict a cookie to a specific path.
+    *Authentication
+      * Basic Authentication -- base 64 encoding
+        * encode password on client, and decode on server
+      * Digest Authentication
+        * Improvement over basic authentication
+        * client send a digest of the password, using MD5 hashing *Secure HTTP -- HTTPS
+      * default port is 443, instead of 80
+      * SSL: additional security layer between HTTP and TCP
+      * All trafic over HTTPS is encrypted in the request and response, including the HTTP headers and message body.
+      * The server is authenticated to the client (through server certificate, no proxy server to redirect webpage)
+      * HTTPS doesn't authenticate clients, it's computationally expensive and need more handshakes between the client and the server

 ##OO Design Patterns